timoklimmer/ambre/README.md

 itemset mining, too.
 In case you are looking for a frequent itemset mining solution "only", you can also use ambre for it.

+### Predictions
+Once ambre has been given some data, it can also be used for predictions.
+One of the big advantages thereby is that it can predict even if you don't have all necessary data to fill a table row of a fixed schema.
+By ambre, you can just give it your factors ("antecedents"), and it will tell you - based on the data collected - at which probabilities the outcomes ("consequents") will occur.

 ## Installation